Friday, 9 September 2016

 <input type="text" name="username" id="username" style="width: 20em;"/>

-There are many ways to write a locator in Selenese, but the most simple way is to refer to the
+There are many ways to write a locator in Selenese, but the most simple way is to refer to the id of a HTML element.

-clickAndWait | //input[@value='Log in'] |
+clickAndWait //input[@value='Log in']

 This step simulates a click on a button.
 The HTML page contains this input element: